LandscapeGeoinformatics/geopython-ut-2019-course/source/L2/crs-projections.rst

 So the coordinate values of the Polygons indeed look like lat-lon values.

-Let's convert those geometries into Lambert Azimuthal Equal Area projection (`EPSG: 3035 <http://spatialreference.org/ref/epsg/etrs89-etrs-laea/>`_).
+Let's convert (aka reproject) those geometries into Lambert Azimuthal Equal Area projection (`EPSG: 3035 <http://spatialreference.org/ref/epsg/etrs89-etrs-laea/>`_).
 Changing the CRS is really easy to `do in Geopandas <http://geopandas.org/projections.html#re-projecting>`_ with ``.to_crs()`` -function.
-As an input for the function, you should define the column containing the geometries, i.e. ``geometry`` in this case, and a ``epgs`` value of the CRS that you want to use.
+As an input for the function, you should define the ``epgs`` value of the target CRS that you want to use.

 .. ipython:: python